zhiyuanyou/DeQA-Score/README.md

 }

 @article{depictqa_v2,
-    title={Descriptive Image Quality Assessment in the Wild}, author={You, Zhiyuan and Gu, Jinjin and Li, Zheyuan and Cai, Xin and Zhu, Kaiwen and Dong, Chao and Xue, Tianfan}, journal={arXiv preprint arXiv:2405.18842},
+    title={Enhancing Descriptive Image Quality Assessment with A Large-scale Multi-modal Dataset}, author={You, Zhiyuan and Gu, Jinjin and Cai, Xin and Li, Zheyuan and Zhu, Kaiwen and Dong, Chao and Xue, Tianfan}, journal={IEEE Transactions on Image Processing},
-    year={2024}
+    year={2025}
 }

 @inproceedings{depictqa_v1,